Alan19/TwoDee/README.md

 ### 🏠 [Homepage](https://github.com/Alan19/TwoDee)

-> TwoDee is a Discord bot for the Facets tabletop RPG ruleset, a homebrew ruleset inspired by [Cortex](https://www.cortexrpg.com/).
+> TwoDee is a Discord bot built on Javacord for the Facets tabletop RPG ruleset, a homebrew ruleset inspired by [Cortex](https://www.cortexrpg.com/).
 It handles dice rolls, character sheet automation, and game state tracking all within Discord so you don't have to track them yourself.

 ## About the Project